 Since the subconscious also drives the autonomic nervous system which is responsible for all our involuntary body actions i.e.: breathing, heart rate, lymph functions, growth, repair and replacement of dead and dying cells etc, hypnosis can add great value in addressing physical trauma issues and improving physical health and well-being generally.

-In short, hypnosis can be very useful in:
+In short, Cognitive Hypnotherapy can be very useful in:

 - Making the therapies briefer and even more effective.

 - Identifying problems and deeply-held beliefs more easily.